-Environment in the Anthropocene: Life Beyond the Human (Revision 2)
+Environment in the Anthropocene: Life Beyond the Human (Revision 3)

-Delivery Mode: Grouped Study ☑ Credits: 3 Area of Study: Arts Prerequisites: ANTH 591 or other graduate course in anthropology or environmental studies, or the permission of the professor are prerequisites for this course.
-Precluded: None Faculty: Faculty of Humanities & Social Sciences 🗗 Status: Replaced with new revision, see the course listing r for the current revision 8 Notes: Students in Grouped-Study courses are advised that this syllabus may vary in key details in each instance of the course.
-Always refer to the Moodle site for the most up-to-date details on texts, assignment structure, and grading.
+Replaced with new revision, see the course Status: listing for the current revision Delivery mode: Grouped study ☑ Credits: 3 Area of study: Arts Prerequisite: None Precluded: None Faculty: Faculty of Humanities and Social Sciences 2 Students in Grouped-Study courses are advised that this syllabus may vary in key details in each instance of the course.
+Always Notes: refer to the Moodle site for the most up-todate details on texts, assignment structure, and grading.